Truth or Myth? You need to be referred by a doctor for mental health support

 Early intervention is most effective

 It is best to get help as early as possible so even if you or your employee are suffering from only a few or only minor symptoms of stress or depression, it is best to research the options before the situation exacerbates.
-Where possible, managers should be mindful of the warning signs and help employees by signposting them to support resources where relevant.
+Where possible, managers should be mindful of the warning signs.
+They should help employees by signposting them to support resources where relevant.